 24. Leaving a Tour Mid-Way

-We cannot pay refunds if your Tour is terminated early due to an accident, impaired fitness to continue or dismissal from a Tour.
-Leaving a Tour mid-way will incur the loss or your Motorcycle Security Deposit.
+We cannot pay refunds if your Tour is terminated early due to an accident, impaired fitness to continue, or dismissal from a Tour.
+Leaving a Tour mid-way will incur the loss of your Motorcycle Security Deposit.

 25. Our Tours Are Physically Demanding

 Some sections of highway are rough – off-road rough.
 We expect that you will have at least 3 years of motorcycle riding experience behind you, on large capacity motorcycles.
 To ride on our Tours we expect you to be able to ride with care and confidence in both on and off-road conditions.
 Some riding days can be long and will require good physical fitness and good physical stamina.